B. Wurtz, Kitchen Trees

 Kitchen Trees, 2018

-Stainless steel frame with powder coated colanders, aluminum and stainless steel pots and pans, and plastic fruits and vegetables.
+Stainless steel frame with powder coated colanders, aluminum, stainless steel pots and pans, and plastic fruits and vegetables.
 Courtesy of the artist; Metro Pictures, New York; Kate MacGarry, London; Maisterravalbuena Madrid/Lisboa; Richard Telles Fine Art, Los Angeles.